Girl's and Women's Programs

 Clubs are offered for girls in grades K5 - 8th grade at a variety of locations.

 Click here for information on grade levels, club locations, and contact information.

-Petawa’s Camp Tuck Leadership Camp is a fun-filled summer camp for girls entering grades 5-8.
-The specific aim of the camp is to encourage and develop the virtues necessary for becoming a positive influence on family, friends and society.
+Petawa’s Camp Tuck and Tiny Tuck Leadership Camps are fun-filled summer camps for girls entering grades 6-8 (overnight) and 3-6 (Tiny Tuck Day Camp).
+The specific aim of the camps is to encourage and develop the virtues necessary for becoming a positive influence on family, friends and society.
 Inspired by the Christian understanding of the person, the program teaches the virtues of cheerfulness, generosity and diligence, encouraging genuine femininity while helping each girl to be an authentic leader serving others.

-Camp Tuck is a unique one-week program of character building, sports, recreation and the arts.
+Both Camp Tuck and Tiny Tuck are unique one-week programs of character building, sports, recreation and the arts.
 In an environment of trust and adventure, it offers a well-rounded, well-organized, fast paced curriculum and the personal attention of a dedicated staff.

 High School Programs

 Petawa offers a number of programs for high school girls that promote service, friendships, leadership, and personal growth.

 Venture Leadership Program

 Leadership program designed to equip young women in grades 8 - 12 with the tools to grow intellectually and morally.
 Through professional seminars, personal mentoring, and the Venture Out Initiatives, Venture helps young women understand what it means to be a woman and how to venture out of their comfort zones to live for others.